anoma/namada-interface/specs/browser-extension/security.md

 ## Routing

-When the extension is installed, the content and background scripts establish a shared state variable, `anomaExtensionRouterId`, stored in the extension's `localStorage`, which allows us to validate messages between the two before performing any actions in the background scripts.
+When the extension is installed, the content and background scripts establish a shared state variable, `namadaExtensionRouterId`, stored in the extension's `localStorage`, which allows us to validate messages between the two before performing any actions in the background scripts.

 ## Handling sensitive data in WASM memory